Postdoctoral Research Associate in Values and Public Policy

 Term of Appointment

-The term of appointment is one year, normally beginning September 1, 2014, with the expectation of renewal for one further year assuming good performance.
+The term of appointment is one year, beginning September 1, 2014, with the expectation of renewal for one further year assuming good performance.
 Applicants are expected to be in residence for the duration of the appointment.
 Princeton offers competitive salary and employee benefits.

 Princeton University is an equal opportunity employer and complies with applicable EEO and affirmative action regulations.